purple4pur/purple4pur.github.io/backup/Trick the Client- Using a Custom Http Proxy.md

                            +----------------------------------------------+
 ```

 So it works...
 Does it?
 Yeah technically it works very well, for doing the relay job.
 But here's an issue that about half of the time I can't hold a stable network connection between my client and the relay server!
-Again, many thanks to THE FIREWALL.
+MANY THANKS TO THE FIREWALL.
 So it comes the bad news that the relay server doesn't do any help of a better connection.

 But I would not stop here.
 Quickly I realized the whole traffic between the client and the server was going through my relay server, which meant that I could monitor anything in it, or even manipulate it as I want.